DuncanMearns/pydra/docs/source/getting_started/using_pydra.rst

+.. _using-pydra:

 Using Pydra
 ===========

-To learn the basics (and not-so-basics) of Pydra, you might want to start by working through the [tutorial](tutorial) scripts.
+To learn the basics (and not-so-basics) of Pydra, you might want to start by working through the :ref:`tutorial <tutorial-welcome>` scripts.
 A basic overview of how to use Pydra is provided below.

 Importing and running Pydra
 ---------------------------